episerver/EPiServer.Labs.BlockEnhancements/README.md

 ## Publish Page and Shared Blocks

 This is an extra command available in the global menu.
-It traverses current content dependency graph and lists all draft versions of shared blocks that could be published simultaneously.
-This command is hidden by default as it's now possible to use local blocks in much easier way.
+It traverses current content dependency graph and lists all draft versions of blocks that could be published simultaneously.
+This command is hidden by default and will most likely be phased out since we want to promote the use of local blocks.

 ![Smart publish](assets/docsimages/smart_publish.png)